leoashish/Micro_services_Mini_App/README.md

 3. Comments
 4. Query
 5. Events (Event Bus)
+6. Comment Moderation

 To run this Microservice.
 Go to each folder and run `npm i` to install all the dependencies and then run each app using  `npm start`.
 Bug is figured out.
-Now I wanted to implement a new service which is comment moderation.
-That is what I am going to do in the next week.
+Moderation is now complete.It will moderate every comment that contains the keyword "Orange".App is right now complete.